bastienjalbert/Statocashi/README.md

 ### Statocashi node :

-**Clone the github projet into a folder where you want to install the node : **
+**Clone the github projet into a folder where you want to install the node :**
 >``` root@bash: sudo git clone https://github.com/bastienjalbert/Statocashi.git ```

-**Dependencies problems ?
-Take a loot at build notes : [https://github.com/bastienjalbert/Statocashi/blob/master/build-unix.md]**
+**Check dependencies** Take a loot at build notes : [https://github.com/bastienjalbert/Statocashi/blob/master/build-unix.md]

 **Compile the project**
 > ``` root@bash: cd /path/to/cloned/statocashi/repo ```